4-H Clubs in Lewis County?

 Clubs meet in leaders’ or members’ homes, schools, churches, community centers, or other places convenient for participants.
 Clubs meet an average of once a month, as arranged by members and leaders.
 Some clubs meet as often as once a week.

-Young people ages 5 to 19 are invited to join.
+Young people ages 5 to 18 (as of January 1 of the program year) are invited to join.
 4‑H is open to everyone regardless of race, religion, ethnicity, gender, or place of residence.

 4-H is something parents do with their children.
 Many parents are 4-H leaders.
 Some bring members to events and meetings, provide refreshment for activities, or help leaders in many other ways.
 Parents are encouraged to be as involved as they can be, from leading a club to helping their children with 4-H work at home to joining club activities.